rec/impall/README.rst

 Overriding properties
 =============================

-ImportAllTest has eight properties that can be overridden.
+ImpAllTest has eight properties that can be overridden.

   * ALL_SUBDIRECTORIES: Whether to search all subdirectories
   * CATCH_EXCEPTIONS: Catch all exceptions and report at the end